Prop 36 in San Diego

 - Those already serving the lengthy prison sentences as a result of the Three Strikes doctrine could now enforce the diversion program retroactively in order to reduce their term.

-Deferred Entry of Judgment vs. Prop 36
+Deferred Entry of Judgment vs. Prop 36 in San Diego

 - DEJ is applicable under Penal Code §1000 and applies to a wider variety of drug-related unlawful acts.

 - Prop 36 is not an available to individuals with a violent or serious felony conviction under the Three Strikes law.

 - A violent or serious felony conviction does not disqualify an individual from DEJ

 - Successful Penal Code §1000 completion results in automatic dismissal of charges, however in Prop.
 36 case, the judge has the discretion to determine whether or not to dismiss the charges.